-Our sixth clinical-stage therapeutic candidate, BL-1021, is a new chemical entity in development for the treatment of neuropathic pain, or pain that results from damage to nerve fibers.
-The efficacy of BL-1021 has been demonstrated in preclinical studies.
-BL-1021 showed significant reduction in symptoms of neuropathic pain with reduced side effects in animal models.
-The BL-1021 molecule was administered orally in such animal studies and was found to be superior to available treatments in efficacy and/or side effect measures.
+Our fourth clinical-stage therapeutic candidate, BL-1021, is a new chemical entity in development for the treatment of neuropathic pain, or pain that results from damage to nerve fibers.
+Multiple preclinical in vitro and in vivo studies have shown the safety and efficacy of BL-1021.
+BL-1021 showed significant reduction in symptoms of neuropathic pain with an enhanced safety profile.

-In December 2011, we completed a phase 1a clinical trial to assess safety, tolerability and pharmacokinetics of a single administration of BL-1021 at doses between 10 mg and 80 mg in healthy volunteers.
-This clinical trial was a single-site, double-blind, placebo-controlled study, carried out at the Hadassah Clinical Research Center (HCRC) in Jerusalem, Israel.
-The study aimed at assessing the safety, tolerability and pharmacokinetics of a single administration of BL-1021 (between 10 mg and 80 mg) in healthy male subjects.
+In December 2011, we completed a phase 1a clinical trial to assess safety, tolerability and pharmacokinetics of a single administration of BL-1021 at doses between 10mg and 80mg in healthy volunteers.
+This clinical trial was a single-site, double-blind, placebo controlled study, carried out at the Hadassah Clinical Research Center in Jerusalem, Israel.
 Study results demonstrated that a single administration of BL-1021 in the dose range examined was safe and well tolerated, with no significant changes noted in vital signs, ECG or laboratory safety parameters at any dose when compared either to baseline measurements or to the placebo group.
 In addition, preliminary modeling of the pharmacokinetic data collected in this trial predicts that a once daily administration of BL-1021 at the dose levels assessed will enable reaching effective doses in patients.
-We are currently seeking potential development collaborations with other parties for this therapeutic candidate.